Kunleiky/Kunleiky/README.md

 # Hello, I'm **Ibikunle Gabriel**.
 Welcome to my GitHub profile.
-I am a data science professional with a keen interest in data science, data analytics, business intelligence, Machine Learning nd Deep Learning.
-I'm deeply committed to solving complex problems, exploring new technologies new technologies, building prgamatic projects and sharing my knowledge and expansive world of data.
+I am a data science professional with a keen interest in data science, data analytics, business intelligence, Machine Learning and Deep Learning.
+I'm deeply committed to solving complex problems, exploring new technologies, building pragmatic projects and sharing my knowledge of the beautiful and expansive world of data.

 ## **Skills and Competencies**
 Here are my key skills and competencies